hitzg/paperplot/README.md

 paperplot
 =========

-Simple setup utility for publication ready matplotlib figures
+Simple setup utility for publication-ready matplotlib figures

+Use `\the\textwidth` in the tex file to get the width of the text in pt.